 The V$UNDOSTAT view holds undo statistics for 10-minute intervals.
 This view represents statistics across instances, thus each begins time, end time, and statistics value will be a unique interval per instance.
 This view contains the following columns:

 To easily determine if the conditions from Note 269814.1 have been met, please use the SQL statements below.

 If this query returns a non-zero value (count), then it is likely that the UNDO_RETENTION needs to be changed to the maximum value of column v$undostat.maxquerylen (see above).

-There are several Oracle Support notes that explain why this is necessary, where you will need to login to the Oracle Support portal to access these notes.
+There are several Oracle Support notes that explain why this is necessary.
+See:

 The explanation is "In the event of any undo space constraints, the system will prioritize DML operations over undo retention.
 In such situations, the low threshold may not be achieved and tuned_undoretention can go below undo_retention.".

 So, if you see V$UNDOSTAT.TUNED_UNDORETENTION being less than the UNDO_RETENTION, then setting RETENTION GUARANTEE is recommended by Oracle.

 This solution means that the Undo data will never be overwritten, where according to the algorithm the Undo Tablespace will instead be extended.